DiarTor/DiTube/README.md

     ```bash
     pip install -r requirements.txt

-- Configure the database by editing the database.py file with your own database settings.
+- Configure the database by editing the database.py file with your own database settings (i used mongodb(pymongo)).

 - Replace the TOKEN in config.py with your own bot token.